 Turtle runs in and Dr. Deere pulls her by the braid, saying no visitors.
 She kicks him hard, and he sends up people to escort her out.

-Turtle asks Angela what she signed for position – Angela says "person" and Sydelle says "victim" – then she says that Angela shouldn't say anything to anyone before running out.
+Turtle asks Angela what she signed under "position"—Angela says "person" and Sydelle says "victim" – then she says that Angela shouldn't say anything to anyone before running out.

 Back at Sunset Towers, Chris has three visitors.
 Otis brings him a letter to sign.
 Flora comes up and tells him about Rosalie.
 He knows she's sad.
 He wonders who he could've been if he wasn't in a wheelchair.